 - Why Does Your Boss Act This Way?

 There are many reasons why your boss may be exhibiting this behavior.
 They may not realize that they are causing you pain.
 They may be so focused on their ambition and success that they are oblivious to your feelings.
 Not that this is an excuse, but they could be getting pressure from upper management to perform, or to get that big account.
 Make a subtle attempt to find out what is at the root of their bad behavior.
-If appropriate you could speak to your coworkers about this difficulty if it is appropriate to do so.
+You could speak to your coworkers about this difficulty if it is appropriate to do so.
 If you are a secretary for example, and you are privy to your supervisor's phone calls, emails, letters or other correspondence, you could keep an eye out for anything that may offer clues as to why they do what they do.
 Take notice if they talk about their personal life, small snippets of information may slip out that could shed some light on why they act this way.

 Being a bad boss as a result of a person's lack of skills can be more easily remedied.
 A boss can be a bad manager because they are not trained properly for the position.
-It this is the case proper training should have an affect on how they conduct themselves.
+If this is the case, proper training should have an affect on how they conduct themselves.
 If the supervisor doesn't know how to perform their job in the correct way being trained to do so should help them to be better at management.

 Being a bad boss as a result of past personal experiences can be remedied more easily.
 Being ridiculed or bullied themselves incorrectly teaches them how to interact with people improperly.
 Having an unhealthy upbringing or not being well socialized could also be lumped into this category.